Quality Education in the Benedictine Tradition

 The following information highlights the services, programs, and resources offered by the Career Center for all Saint Vincent College students.
 To learn more about each, please visit the Saint Vincent College portal and make an appointment with a Career Center professional.

 An Internship is integrated into many academic programs which combine classroom theory with practical, on-the-job experience.
 Internships are completed by many students who are required by their department to receive credit for hands-on experience in their field of study or interest.
 Although not all students are required to receive academic credit, many are encouraged to do so.
 Students may complete internships in order to explore a specific career path, learn more about that particular industry and gain excellent experience in order to become more marketable for future employment or graduate and professional school acceptance.
 Students are encouraged to complete at least one internship throughout their college career.
 However, many participate in numerous internships during their time at Saint Vincent.
 Obtaining an internship can be very exciting, yet challenging in a competitive job market.
-The Career Center Internship Coordinator is solely dedicated to assist all students in the internship search.
-From first-year through seniors, the student will work with the Internship Coordinator to complete a resume, prepare for interviews, locate internship openings, contact employers and much more.
-The Career Center also works with faculty to ensure that the internship-for-credit paperwork process is completed properly.
+The Career Center staff is dedicated to assist all students in the internship search process.
+From first-year through seniors, the student will work with a designated Career Consultant to complete a resume, prepare for interviews, locate internship openings, contact employers and much more.
+The Career Center also works with faculty and employers to ensure that the internship-for-credit paperwork process is completed properly.

 For more information on locating an internship, please contact the Career Center at 724-805-2070.
 If you need more information on Internship Forms, please visit the Internship Forms section of the Career Center portal.

-On-Campus Federal Work-Study (FWS) : Federal Work-Study (FWS) is funded by the government and must be counted as financial aid and placed on your award letter.
-FWS is based on financial need.
+Federal Work-Study (FWS) is funded by the government and, therefore, must be counted as financial aid and placed on your award letter.
+FWS is based on financial need as determined by the results of your FAFSA.
 Being awarded FWS does not guarantee you a position.
-Students are required to secure their own employment and can work up to 15 hours per week.
-Your earnings are paid directly to you and are not deducted from your bill.
+Students are required to secure their own employment and can work up to 15 hours per week during the academic year and up to 40 hours per week during breaks (including summer).
+Your earnings are paid directly to you.

-Off-Campus Community Service Federal Work-Study Program: This program is made available to eligible students through the cooperative efforts of PHEAA and Saint Vincent College and provides students with the opportunity to perform community service work in federal, state and local government offices and other non-profit community organizations that are located within Pennsylvania, while receiving pay.
-Check out the PHEAA Manual on the Career Center portal for more information regarding the program.
+The Off-Campus Community Service Federal Work-Study Program is made available to eligible students through the cooperative efforts of PHEAA and Saint Vincent College.
+It provides students with the opportunity to perform community service work in federal, state and local government offices and other non-profit community organizations located within Pennsylvania.
+The position must be related to your major and will be considered an internship by the Career Center.
+To determine if you or your targeted employer qualifies or learn more about the program, please contact the Career Center.